Renatbec/hr-tracker-function/README.md

 - C#
 - HTTP Trigger
 - JSON Serialization
+- Dependency Injection
+- ITableEntity
+- async/await programming

 ---
 ## 📌 Notes
 This project runs locally in debug mode.
+Azure subscription and storage account are required for testing.
+You can use the Azure Storage Emulator or Azurite for local development by setting the connection string to `UseDevelopmentStorage=true` in `local.settings.json`.
 Designed as part of a technical interview test.
-Inspired by sailing aboard a Hallberg-Rassy 352 in Kattegat
+Inspired by sailing aboard a Hallberg-Rassy 352 in Kattegat.

 ---
 ## 👩‍💻 Author
-Renate sailing around in Kattegat aboard a Hallberg-Rassy 352 while building cloud-native solutions.
+Renate sailing around in Kattegat aboard a Hallberg-Rassy 352 from 1979 while building cloud-native solutions.
 Combining maritime adventure with modern software engineering.